House of Representatives

 CSER

-Student Representatives may receive CSER credit.
-Regular attendance is taken at meetings, and representatives are expected to faithfully attend SGA meetings, events and related activities.
+Representatives may receive CSER credit.
+Regular attendance is taken at meetings, and Representatives must faithfully attend SGA meetings, events, and related activities.